JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 It is also possible to give a local path as the argument to `develop` which will not clone anything but simply use that directory for the package.

-Overriding the dependency path for a non registered package is done by giving the git-repo url as an argument to `develop`.
+Overriding the dependency path for a non-registered package is done by giving the git-repo url as an argument to `develop`.

 ## Updating dependencies

 When new versions of packages the project is using are released, it is a good idea to update.
 Simply calling `up` will try to update *all* the dependencies of the project.
 Sometimes this is not what you want.
 You can specify a subset of the dependencies to upgrade by giving them as arguments to `up`, e.g:

 ```
 (HelloWorld) pkg> up JSON